twinfoundation/vault/packages/vault-connector-hashicorp/README.md

 docker run -d --name twin-hashicorp-vault --cap-add=IPC_LOCK -e 'VAULT_DEV_ROOT_TOKEN_ID=root' -p 8200:8200 hashicorp/vault:1.18.0
 ```

-After starting the vault, you need to do the following steps:
+After starting the vault, you need to do the following steps within the docker shell:

 1. Set the environment variables for the vault address and token: